 The most important renewable energy source in Finland are wood-based fuels

 In recent years energy derived from wood-based fuels has accounted for around one fourth of Finland’s total energy consumption.
 Much of this energy is derived from the by-products of the forest industry, including bark, sawdust and black liquor derived from the pulp-making process.
-About 40 per cent of the raw material wood brought into pulp and paper mills ends up being used to produce energy at some phase of the production process.

 Energy from forest industry by-products and logging residues

 The branches, crowns and stumps of harvested trees cannot be used by industry to produce timber goods or pulp and paper.
-But they can be chipped to make wood-chip fuels that can then be used to generate carbon-neutral bioenergy.
+But they can be chipped to make wood-chip fuels that can then be used to generate energy.
 The use of forest chips to create energy in Finland has eightfolded since 2000.
 Approximately 8.0 million cubic metres of forest chips were used to generate bioenergy in Finland in 2016.
 Most of this volume (7.6 million m3) was used in heating and power plants, but forest chips are also used to heat many farms and other homes.

 Graphs on forest-based energy (Finnish forest association)

 Renewable energy sources in Finland 1970-2016 (Statistics Finland)

 Energy supply and consumption in Finland (Statistics Finland)